← Papers

 The first six Papers built a constitution.
 This one builds nothing — it only confirms that what gets built next has somewhere to point back to.

 The Public Reading Room succeeds when a visitor can infer the constitution without ever having read it — when the room itself makes the Papers feel inevitable.
+It keeps that promise to every reader who comes to it, however they need to read, and however Atlas is read in years the first six Papers could not foresee.

 Change Log